What Are the Pros and Cons of Prosthetic Testicles?

 Aside from medical concerns, there are financial matters to consider.
 Because the procedure is considered elective and not necessary from the perspective of maintaining overall health and well-being, it is often not covered by insurance.
 And, depending on the extent of the procedure and additional care needed after surgery, it can be quite expensive.

-Healthcare providers and insurers are required to discuss prosthetic options with patients after a mastectomy resulting from breast cancer, but the same requirement is not present for men who lose one or both testicles due to cancer.
-Though gender reassignment surgeries have marginally increased the commonality of prosthetic testicle implants, the scope of manufacturing is quite limited and not considered an entirely profitable commercial venture.
+Healthcare providers and insurers are required to discuss prosthetic options with patients after a mastectomy resulting from breast cancer, but the same requirement is not present for men who lose one or both balls to cancer.
+Though gender-reassignment surgeries have marginally increased the commonality of prosthetic testicle implants, the scope of manufacturing is quite limited and not considered an entirely profitable commercial venture.

 The loss of a single testicle shouldn't affect biology much, as long as the remaining testicle is able to maintain regular testosterone production.
 A double orchiectomy, the removal of both testicles, is a different matter.
 But even then, testosterone replacement treatments can make up for most of the side effects of the surgery.